 Ideal for any sort of nursery decor, unisex baby room paint colors tend to be green, yellow, or black and white, like the nursery above.

 Where to buy nursery decor

-There are a few places you can buy trendy and timeless nursery decor, but here are 10 of our favorites:
+There are a few places you can buy trendy and timeless nursery decor, but here are a few of our favorites:

 There are all kinds of nursery room decor inspiration on the Pottery Barn Kids website, with different themes to explore.

 Whether your little peanut prefers princesses, digs dinos, or loves licenses like Disney, Star Wars, Marvel, or Batman, you’ll find the perfect baby room furniture and nursery decor at Pottery Barn Kids.

 Project Nursery is literally made for nursery decor inspiration!